protonemedia/laravel-splade-docs/form-file.md

 <x-splade-file name="avatar" filepond accept="image/png" />
 ```

-To validate the size of the file, you may use the `min-size` or `max-size` attribute.
-You may once them both at once as well:
+You may use the `min-size` or `max-size` attribute to validate the file size.
+You may use both attributes at once as well:

 ```blade
 <x-splade-file name="avatar" filepond min-size="100KB" max-size="5MB" />